lucianoayres/taco/README.md

 -   🌮 **Automatic Text File Gathering**: Collects all text files from specified directories and their subdirectories.
 -   📂 **Recursive Traversal**: Processes all nested directories seamlessly.
 -   🚫 **Exclusion of Hidden and Binary Files**: Keeps your output clean by skipping unnecessary files.
+-   📁 **Include Specific Directories**: Use the `-include-dir` flag to specify which directories to include in the processing.
 -   📁 **Include Specific File Types**: Use the `-include-ext` flag to specify which file extensions to include.
 -   ❌ **Exclude Specific File Types**: Use the `-exclude-ext` flag to specify which file extensions to exclude.
 -   📂 **Exclude Specific Directories**: Use the `-exclude-dir` flag to specify directories to exclude from processing.